Attention

 Future of Electric Vehicles: Challenges ahead

 Despite the Electric vehicle prospects, their mainstream adoption faces several challenges.
-Inadequate electric supply, lack of standardization of charging infrastructure, and better great price points are some of the factors creating barriers to EV adoption.
+Inadequate electric supply, lack of standardization of charging infrastructure, and better price points are some of the factors creating barriers to EV adoption.
 Similarly, electric vehicle driving range anxiety among people in countries with inadequate charging infrastructure and lack of choice hold back consumers from purchasing electric vehicles.
 However, EV adoption may be low at the moment, but it is accelerating at a much faster rate than ever.

 OEMs are investing more in EV manufacturing.
 Recently, Ford has announced an investment of $30 billion into its electric vehicle segment by 2025 as part of its EV and battery development strategy.
-The company expects to have 40% of its global volume of vehicles be EV by 2030.
+The company expects to have 40% of its global volume of vehicles be EVs by 2030.
 Similarly, General Motors is investing $2 billion in its Spring Hill plant in Tennessee to build its future electric cars.
 The Cadillac LYRIQ luxury car will be the first to be manufactured in this plant.

-Recent developments in EV technologies are changing the consumers' perceptions about electric vehicles and are encouraging more people to opt for an EV as their preferred choice for mobility.
+Recent developments in EV technologies are changing consumers' perceptions about electric vehicles and are encouraging more people to opt for an EV as their preferred choice for mobility.
 The OEMs, in turn, are investing in resources and infrastructure to keep up with the upcoming race for electric vehicles.
 In addition, increased efforts by governments worldwide coupled with the growing concerns over climate change indicate a bright future for electric mobility ahead.

 About Tata Elxsi

 Tata Elxsi is a leading provider of design and technology services for product engineering and solutions across industries.
 We have built a comprehensive services and solutions portfolio for vehicle electrification that adds value at every stage of the customer’s product development lifecycle.
-Have a look at our service framework that addresses multiple product and service use cases across the rapidly evolving ecosystem of electrification.
+Have a look at our automotive electrification service framework that addresses multiple product and service use cases across the rapidly evolving ecosystem of electrification.
 Reach out to us to collaborate on building an electric future.

 Authored by: Harikrishnan AM and Udayan Patankar.